apostolovbg/black-epsilon-lab/README.md

 There is a small but capable network and computing setup:

 - **Rack**
-  - 16U rack
+  - 12U rack
-  - Rack switch
+  - Rack-mounted switch
   - PDU
   - Legacy rack server (currently unused due to length, kept as spare/experimental hardware)

 - **Workstations**
   - PC for the microscope station
   - Dev/office PC in the front room
-  - PC / screen in the shop
+  - PC hidden in the shop wall, screen above CNC router - used for CAM and experimentation
-  - TV on the shop wall for diagrams, docs, visualisations
+  - TV on the shop wall for visualizations, education and entertainment

 - **Network design**
   - Segmented lab network, **inspired by zero-trust**